intj-t/intj-t/README.md

 ### Money

 I have a lot is unrealized capital gains from Microsoft and Macromedia because I was a shareholder using COCOMO II, options, and accounts receivable.
-Used IRS Section 1202 (a 10M tax free capital gain eclusion)n turbo tax for a 1M capital return might strast a Trust Co. and cash out shares.
+Used IRS Section 1202 (a 10M tax free capital gain eclusion)in turbo tax for a 1M capital return might start a Trust Co. and cash out shares.
+Also good for capital spending.

 <a href="docs/Autobiography/Autobiograpghy.pdf">Autobiograpghy</a>
 </br>